adesamaa/cybersecurity-portfolio/log-analysis/wordpress-compromise.md

 ## Key Lessons Learned
 - Reading through the logs meticously is very important in order not to miss indicators of compromise.
-- better security posture should be employed for the wordpress especially in respect to the vulnerability that was spotted.
+- A successful login (HTTP 200) on wp-login.php is not the end of the attack - it's the beginning.
+Always investigate what the attacker did AFTER gaining access, not just how they got in.
+- PHP web shells like fr34k.php are dangerous because they give attackers persistent browser-based access to run system comands, always check upload directories for unexpected .php files.

 ## Conclusion
-As a SOC analyst, this is a classic situation of going through logs to identify brute force attempts, what i would do is to search the log files gotten thorougly to identify any anomaly as we have done here then, prepare a proper report to accompany my escalation message to my superior.
+This was a confirmed compromise.
+As a SOC analyst, this is a classic situation of going through logs to identify brute force attempts, my immediate response actions would be:
+1. Block 197.23.123.35 at the firewall immediately.
+2. Take the WordPress site offline to prevent further damage.
+3. Search all upload directories for additional web shells.
+4. Reset all WordPress admin credentials.
+5. Patch Contact Form 7 and Simple File List plugins immediately.
+6. Escalate to Tier 2 with full artifact report and attack timeline.
+7. Notify site owner of the breach.